Dimitri Vegas & Like Mike: 2009–present: Breakthrough and success

 On 15 February 2019, Dimitri Vegas & Like Mike and Era Istrefi released "Selfish" which achieved the number one position on the Billboard Dance Chart.
 On 10 May 2019, Dimitri & Mike released their song "Best Friends Ass" with Paris Hilton.
 The music video for the single featured a number of known personalities including YouTubers Nikita Dragun, Vitaly Zdorovetskiy and Juanpa Zurita, singer-songwriter Chester Lockhart, former UFC fighter Chuck Liddell and Kim Kardashian.
 Later in 2019, they achieved their first 2× platinum single with "Instagram", a collaboration with David Guetta, Daddy Yankee, Afro Bros and Natti Natasha.
 In addition to this, after three years in second place, Dimitri Vegas & Like Mike reclaimed their place as world's No.1 DJs in the DJ Mag Top 100 DJs Poll.
 The brothers closed the decade with a collaboration with Sebastian Yatra, Afro Bros, Camilo and Emilia on ‘Boomshakalaka’.

 On 5 February 2021, Dimitri Vegas & Like Mike released a remixed version of "Hwaa" by (G)I-dle, a South Korean kpop girl group.

 On 24 July 2020, Dimitri Vegas & Like Mike along with DJ Regard released a dance cover of Destiny's Child "Say My Name".
 The following day the duo played the closing set for the first virtual festival held by Tomorrowland.
 The event named "Tomorrowland Around the World" took place on 25 July and 26 July as a replacement for the usual festival which was cancelled due to the COVID-19 pandemic.

-In August 2021, the duo collabed with mobile battle royale game "Garena Free Fire", under the collab game will release playable characters based on the duo in-game, official announcement was made by Garena Free Fire's official social media handles on 4 August 2021.
+In August 2021, the duo collabed with mobile battle royale game "Garena Free Fire", under the collab game has released playable characters based on the duo in-game, official announcement was made by Garena Free Fire's official social media handles on 4 August 2021.

 Dimitri Vegas & Like Mike had also previously released track for in-game event "Rampage" of Garena Free Fire in July 2021.
 On 20 August 2021, Dimitri Vegas & Like Mike along with Alok and KSHMR released collaboration song for the Garena Free Fire's 4th anniversary.

+On 3 March 2023, the duo released their second collaboration with Ne-Yo, "Mexico", along the Mexican singer Danna Paola.
+In July 2023, the duo announced the forthcoming release of their debut studio album Rewind + Repeat, which will feature the single "She Knows" with David Guetta, Afro Bros and Akon.

+In August 2023 at Tomorrowland (festival), it was announced that Vegas would appear in the video game Hitman III as an Elusive Target (a special one time event that players only have one shot at completing), portraying a successful DJ named Alexios Laskaridis.
+Taking place in the Berlin level, "The Drop" would be available from October 27th to November 27th.
+The Drop would return from September 12th to October 14th 2024 and again from March 13th to April 6th 2025.
+Additionally on March 22nd, 2024, The Drop would become available in the Elusive Target Arcade Mode under the name The Base by purchasing The Drop DLC Pack.
+Along with The Base players would receive a variety of DJ inspired items.